Dhenenjay/axion-planetary-mcp/README.md

 ## 🎯 What is Axion Planetary MCP?

-Axion Planetary MCP bridges **Google Earth Engine** with **Claude Desktop**, enabling you to analyze satellite imagery, monitor environmental changes, and perform complex geospatial analysis using simple natural language commands.
+Axion Planetary MCP bridges **Google Earth Engine** with **any MCP-compatible client** (Claude Desktop, Cursor, and more), enabling you to analyze satellite imagery, monitor environmental changes, and perform complex geospatial analysis using simple natural language commands.

 ### 🚀 Transform Complex Code Into Simple Conversations